juancarlosgarcia/data-science-cleaning/README.md

 * Uses descriptive activity names to name the activities in the data set
 * Appropriately labels the data set with descriptive activity names.
 * Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## Running the script

+•Clone this repository
+•Download the data set and extract.
+It should result in a  UCI HAR Dataset  folder that has all the files in the required structure.
+•Change current directory to the  UCI HAR Dataset  folder.
+•Run  Rscript <path to>/run_analysis.R
+•The tidy dataset should get created in the current directory as  tidy.txt